Moskovskiy/hebrew-trainer/README.md

-# Hebrew Typing Trainer
+# Multilingual Typing Trainer

-This is a small single page application for practicing blind keyboard typing in Hebrew.
+This is a small single page application for practicing blind keyboard typing.
+Originally focused on Hebrew, it now includes dictionaries for German, Chinese, Spanish and Arabic as well.
+The interface is in English and the sentences are shown in the selected language.
 It is built with **Next.js**, **React** and **Tailwind CSS** and can be deployed easily to Vercel.
-The interface is in English while the sentences are in Hebrew.

 ## Development